The Last Optimist

 I am lost here you are not

-You’re close just a feeling a touch you’re gone
+You are close just a feeling a touch then you’re gone

 This is my time this is my space